 Common Name: Guppy

 Scientific Name: Poecilia reticulata

 Life Expectancy: 2 to 3 years

 |Origin||Native to South America, pet fish are captive-bred|

 |pH||6.5 to 8.0|

 |Hardness||100 to 150 mg/L (6 to 8 dH)|

 |Temperature||68 to 78 F (20 to 26 C)|

 Origins and Distribution

 The guppy has been captive bred for over 100 years, but originally came from South America.
-They are named for Robert John Lechmere Guppy who originally identified these fish on the island of Trinidad.
+They are named for Robert John Lechmere Guppy who collected these fish on the island of Trinidad in 1866.
 They are native to freshwater streams in the north of South America, including Surinam, Guyana and Venezuela, and the Caribbean islands, including Barbados, Trinidad and Tobago.
 Now, they have been introduced to every continent but Antarctica and can be found in many warm waterways around the world

 Colors and Markings